beerfactory/brewbox-doc/specifications/index.rst

 Specifications
 ##############

-This documentation is divided into four parts :
+Brewbox specifications description is divided into four parts which describe :

-* `context`_ in which BrewBox can help.
+* the `context`_ in which BrewBox can help.
-* description of `functional requirements`_ achieved by BrewBox.
+* `functional requirements`_ achieved by BrewBox.
-* description of `class model`_ used in these specifications.
+* `class model`_ used in these specifications.
-* description of `non functional requirements`_ which must be satisfied by BrewBox to meet any hobbyist knowledge and capacity.
+* `non functional requirements`_ which must be satisfied by BrewBox to meet any hobbyist knowledge and capacity.

 .. note::